Monduli/reminderbot/README.md

 1/19/2023 Changes
 - Fixed the way the timer was displaying (was: 00:00:00.40200, now: 00:00:10)
 - Fixed interval problems (was retaining that, at minute 45 with 30m intervals, -15 was smaller than 15, now it will only subtract from larger interval)

+1/20/2023 Changes
+- Added "play" mode.
+This just reminds you to drink water and doesn't ask about whether you're focusing on work.
+Will add more in the future.